Xiaofeng226/Security-Breach-Log-Analyzer/README.md

 ## 🎯 Overview

-A lightweight security monitoring tool that analyzes system logs in real-time to detect suspicious patterns, failed authentication attempts, privilege escalations, and potential security threats.
-Built to explore concepts from endpoint detection and response (EDR) platforms like CrowdStrike Falcon.
+A cloud-native, distributed security monitoring pipeline that processes security events at scale.
+Built to explore endpoint detection and response (EDR) concepts similar to CrowdStrike Falcon's architecture.

+The system ingests security logs from multiple sources, processes them through a Kafka event stream, analyzes threats using Go-based microservices, and deploys on Kubernetes for high availability and scalability.